 [This dismissive attitude toward those who accept what Joseph and Oliver said about Cumorah in New York is widespread among LDS scholars and educators.
-These scholars and educators think the prophets and apostles who have supported Joseph and Oliver in the past are perpetuating a false tradition.]
+LDS scholars and educators who promote the Mesoamerican setting by definition think the prophets and apostles who have supported Joseph and Oliver in the past are perpetuating a false tradition.]

 "In 1842, after reading about ancient cities in Central America, Joseph speculated that Book of Mormon lands were located there.
 I derive two lessons from his speculation: First, Joseph did not know exactly where Book of Mormon lands were; second, he considered their location an important question addressable through scholarship."

 [We've seen through a detailed analysis of Church history that Joseph never wrote or edited the anonymous 1842 articles referred to here.
 That doesn't deter the scholars, though, because the narrative fits their view that their scholarship should prevail over what the prophets and apostles have taught.
 In their view, whenever an apostle or prophet says something they disagree with, that apostle or prophet was merely expressing a personal, non-prophetic opinion.]